radomik/resemble-java/README.md

   <img src="https://github.com/toninofox/resemble-java/blob/master/3.jpg" width="256">
 </details>

+The image used in the comparison example was created by [Daniel Rajendran](https://twitter.com/Shadowise)

 ## New Features:
 - Resize the two images before compare them (allowing different size and quality images comparison)